natesholland/natesholland.github.io/_posts/2016-03-15-automate-all-of-the-things.md

 older legacy app and takes a while to deploy and run the tests and so on.
 Part of our process is to always tag our releases with the timestamp of when they are released.
+Tagging allows us to have frozen snapshots of what code is deployed when but it does add another manual step in the process of releasing our code.
+Here's where automating all of the things comes in.

+Automating something as simple as creating a tag might seem silly.
+It only takes a few minutes to run a couple commands to ensure that the current release branch contains the head of master and the sha is correct.
+However there are still manual errors that can occur and furthermore Dev Lead hours are not cheap and we would rather not waste them.
+We've had people accidentally tag master (safe but wasted time), or tag the wrong sha (potentially dangerous).

+Therefore we decided to automate the process of tagging a release.
+This took about an hour to hammer out and we had to tweak a few things after our first test run.
+Here are a few of the main take-aways I got from automating this small process.

+* Not only does this save me time, it ends up saving time for every Dev and QA Lead in the company.
+* Small automation projects take a small amount of time and can be fit into small blocks of time that would otherwise be wasted.
+* By automating a process it allows us to hand the process off to less experienced devs.